tomfa/mdmaker/README.md

 Parsers can be found in `parsers` and contain logic for parsing a file into a structured format.
-If you wish to parse a different structure that wordpress XML, you can add your owner parser in this folder and specify it with `--parser=YOUR-PARSER`
+If you wish to parse a different structure that wordpress XML, you can add your owner parser and specify it with `--parser=YOUR-PARSER`

 **Default: `wordpress-xml`**